 Which repayment plan for student loans is best? #

 With so many choices, choosing the right repayment plan can be somewhat tricky.
 While the standard 10-year and extended repayment plans are fairly straightforward, others can be very confusing.

 Whether you owe $5,000 or $50,000, you need to examine your financial situation carefully and choose the plan that best meets your ability to pay.

-A great place to start is the Education Department’s Repayment Estimator.
+A great place to start is the Education Department’s new Loan Simulator.
 This pulls in information on your student loans to tell you what your payment will be under different plans.

 If you’re really struggling to make student loan payments, especially due to a short-term financial crisis, you have the option to put off your loan payments entirely for a short period of time by putting it on deferment or forbearance.

 If juggling a number of loans is your biggest struggle, consider consolidating all your loans into one single loan from a single lender through refinancing.